pingidentity/pingidentity-devops-getting-started/20-kubernetes/05-multi-k8s-cluster-pingdirectory/README.md

   * Easier DNS management
     * wildcard DNS domain
     * or seperate hosts pointing to LoadBalancer
-* Disdvantages
+* Disadvantages
   * More port mapping requirements
-  * Lots of external ports to manage/track
+  * Many external ports to manage/track

 ### Multiple LoadBalancers
 Example of how a single LoadBalancer could be used: